pgtipping/Synthalyst/memory-bank/progress.md

 - Added proper padding and spacing for a more professional appearance
 - Enhanced the editor's responsiveness across different screen sizes
 - Implemented proper focus states for better accessibility

+### Enhanced LLM Integration [2025-03-11 18:11:34]

+✅ Open Question Feature for Blog AI Assistant

+- Added a new "Ask Question" tab to the AI Writing Assistant
+- Implemented the ability for users to ask open-ended questions about blog writing
+- Created specialized prompt engineering for the Gemini model to handle various question types
+- Added specific support for excerpt creation questions with tailored response formatting
+- Ensured all responses maintain brand neutrality and professional formatting
+- Implemented streaming responses for real-time feedback
+- Enhanced the UI with clear guidance and examples of questions users can ask
+- Maintained consistent HTML output formatting across all AI-generated content

+#### Progress on Phase 3 Goals

+This feature represents a significant step toward our Phase 3 Enhanced LLM Integration goals:

+- ✅ Expanded AI-powered features with open question capability
+- ✅ Enhanced content creation assistance
+- ✅ Improved user experience with non-intrusive AI assistance
+- ✅ Maintained professional presentation standards